proxhotdog/CodonUsage/README.md

 # CodonUsage
-A ruby gem that parse Codon Usage table provided by: http://www.kazusa.or.jp/codon/
+A ruby gem that parses Codon Usage table provided by: http://www.kazusa.or.jp/codon/ that output the information in a hash or JSON forma formatt

+## Version
+    0.0.3

+## Disclaimer
+I write this gem because bioruby doesn't provide any library for me to do this job, and this is my first ruby gem.
+Hope this gem can help people in the bioinformatics field! :)

+## Before start
+    * Please use Ruby 1.9.3 or above

 ## Installation
     $ gem install CodonUsage